SuperF: Neural Implicit Fields for Multi-Image Super-Resolution: Related work

 \subsection{Implicit Neural Representations (INR)}

-Recent advances in INRs have demonstrated the strength of representing continuous signals across various tasks \citep{essakine2025where}, but the development of INR has mainly been driven by 3D shape modeling \citep{park2019deepsdf, mescheder2019occupancy} and novel-view synthesis \citep{mildenhall2020nerf}.
-These techniques have been adopted for multi-view satellite data \citep{Derksen_2021_CVPR, xiangli2022bungeenerf}, species distribution modelling \citep{cole2023spatial}, and medical imaging to e.g. model 3D MIR volumes \citep{wu2021irem}.
+Recent advances in INRs have demonstrated the strength of representing continuous signals across various tasks \citep{essakine2025where}, but the development of INRs has mainly been driven by 3D shape modeling \citep{park2019deepsdf, mescheder2019occupancy} and novel-view synthesis \citep{mildenhall2020nerf}.
+These techniques have been adopted for multi-view satellite data \citep{Derksen_2021_CVPR, xiangli2022bungeenerf}, species distribution modeling \citep{cole2023spatial}, and medical imaging to e.g. model 3D MIR volumes \citep{wu2021irem}.

 Recently INRs have been studied for single-image SR at arbitrary-scales \citep{chen2021learning,cao2023ciaosr,chen2023cascaded,zhu2025multi}.
 Notably, \cite{chen2021learning} propose the Local Implicit Image Function (LIIF) that models RGB values at arbitrary scaling factors.
 They devised a supervised learning approach that combines the explicit representation from a learned embedding with a local INR that is anchored in the nearest neighbor embeddings.
 Extending along this line of work, \cite{becker2025thera} propose Thera, a neural heat field that explicitly models the point spread function (PSF) to enable analytically correct anti-aliasing at any resolution.